destinpq/aditya_music_analysis/adv-analytics/README.md

 ```

 ## Environment Variables

+The application now uses a database-based configuration system rather than environment variables for improved security.
+See the [Database Configuration Documentation](./docs/DB-CONFIG.md) for details on how to set up and use this system.

+### Legacy Environment Variables (for development only)

+These environment variables can be used during development, but in production, the database configuration system is used:

 - `NEXT_PUBLIC_API_BASE_URL`: Backend API endpoint URL
 - `NEXT_PUBLIC_ML_API_BASE_URL`: Optional separate ML API endpoint (if different from main API)